 Tertiary education in New Zealand covers all post-school education from adult and community education, literacy and numeracy skills, and industry training (including New Zealand apprenticeships) to certificates and diplomas, bachelor degrees and postgraduate qualifications.
-These various tertiary education opportunities are delivered by many types of TEOs.
+These various tertiary education opportunities are delivered by many types of tertiary education organisations (TEOs).

 There are a range of government agencies concerned with tertiary education: